XingxinHE/Hex/templates/B-DescriptiveExplanation.md

 🗣Descriptive Explanation
-	- A narrative... a descriptive words subject on the concept... 描述性解释…
+A narrative... a descriptive words subject on the concept...